 How to Sail the Ship!

 - Use the Anchor to take a steep turn.
-This is my favorite thing to do whenever I feel like taking a steep U-turn or when you want to skip some cannonballs.
+This is my favorite thing to do whenever I feel like taking a steep U-turn or when I want to skip some cannonballs.
 When your helm is set for the turn, you drop the anchor and feel the torque.

 - To figure out if the Helm is at the central position, wait for the vibration when you are steering it.